tomeustace/dasher/README.md

 # Dasher

-> A Dashboard framework built with Vue and D3.
+> A Prototype Dashboard framework built with Vue.

 ## Build Setup